073145/learning-how_to_learn/README.md

 # Learning How to Learn
-Learning resources, roadmaps, tips and tools to learn c, c++, sql, mongodb, frameworks, web, mobile etc
+Learning resources, roadmaps, tips and tools to learn development, database, web, mobile etc

 # Books